The debate on the origins of World War One

 The hundred-year debateHow could the death of one man, Archduke Franz Ferdinand, who was assassinated on 28 June 1914, lead to the deaths of millions in a war of unprecedented scale and ferocity?
 This is the question at the heart of the debate on the origins of the First World War.
 How did Europe get from the assassination of Franz Ferdinand and his wife to the situation at the beginning of August when Germany and Austria-Hungary were at war with Serbia, Russia, France, Belgium, and Britain?
 Finding the answer to this question has exercised historians for 100 years, and arriving at a convincing consensus has proved impossible.

-'Cupidity', a satirical drawing showing the hands of men from countries involved in World War One, arguing for control of the world.Free from known copyright restrictions
+'Cupidity', a satirical drawing showing the hands of men from countries involved in World War One, arguing for control of the world.View images from this item (1)

 The need to fight a defensive war

 The French and Belgians, Russians, Serbs and British were convinced they were indeed involved in a defensive struggle for just aims.
 Austrians and Hungarians were fighting to revenge the death of Franz Ferdinand.
 Germans were assured by their Kaiser, Wilhelm II, and their Chancellor, Theobald von Bethmann Hollweg, that Germany’s neighbours had ‘forced the sword’ into its hands.
 In 1914, Germans were certain that they had not started the war.
 But if not they (who had after all invaded Belgium and France in the first few weeks of fighting), then who had caused this war?